Otolaryngology for the Primary Care Physician

 Night Call: No

-This elective is designed for the medical student interested in the primary care specialties (family practice, internal medicine, pediatrics) and is oriented toward outpatient services.
-The elective can be tailored toward medical students interested in Otolaryngology Head & Neck Surgery residency.
+Course Description: This elective is designed for the medical student interested in the primary care specialties (family practice, internal medicine, pediatrics) and is oriented toward outpatient services.
 The student will receive a wide exposure to medical and surgical aspects of diseases of the head and neck in adults and children.
-Major patient contact will be through the department's clinical offices, hospital clinics, United States Navy Clinics, and hospital rounds.
+Major patient contact will be through the departments clinical offices, hospital clinics, and hospital rounds.
 There will be selected operating room experience to demonstrate common procedures.
-The elective is fashioned to meet the needs of the student.

-- Diagnose and treat the spectrum of diseases related to chronic serous otitis media and chronic otitis media.
+2. Diagnose and treat the spectrum of diseases related to chronic serous otitis media, acute otitis media and chronic otitis media.

-- Learn the basic work-up and follow-up of the head and neck cancer patient.
+5. Learn the basic work-up and follow-up of the head and neck cancer patient and thyroid/parathyroid patient.